-So, God is an eternal spirit and therefore does not need a creator or someone to have brought Him into existence.
+So, putting those two truths together, God is an eternal spirit.
+And because that is the case, He does not need a creator.
 But the physical universe falls into an entirely different category.
 As the scientific discoveries have shown, it has not always existed.
 And anything that begins to exist, requires a cause or maker.
 Things don’t just pop into existence all on their own.
 Nothing does not produce something."

 ME: "Well, before you scoff at the fact that God has always existed, keep this in mind: something or someone must have always existed.
 Do you realize that?"

 SKEPTIC: "Why do you think that?"

 ME: "Well, think through this with me: If nothing cannot produce something, and yet something exists (e.g., the universe), then a creative agent must have always existed.
 Why?
 In order to bring that which exists into being.
 Think of it this way:

 1. If there ever was a time that absolutely nothing existed, nothing would exist now.

 3. Therefore, there was never a time that absolutely nothing existed.

 So, we have no problem believing that God is the One who always existed.
 And because that is the case, the answer to the question Who made God? is no one.
 God is eternal and does not need a maker.
 The universe though is not eternal and therefore does require a maker.

 SKEPTIC: “Well Charlie, I still think it's foolish to believe in something you can’t see.”